TickTeam/guide-tt/ticktick_web_app/how_to_comment_on_a_task.md

 3.Select “Comment” to add your remarks.

 “Comment” is always used to add extra remarks to a task.
-Within a shared list, all shared members can comment on any task of this list to realize real chat & communication.
+Within a shared list, all shared members can comment on any tasks to realize real chat & communication.

 ![](../images/comment.png)